Epinova/Epinova.InRiverConnector/README.md

 These settings should be added to your `web.config` file under `<appSettings>` as `<add key="name_given_below" value="a suitable value" />`.

-- Optional: `InRiverPimConnector.ResourceFolderName` to set your own root folder name for the imported resources (media files in Episerver).
+- Optional: `InRiverConnector.ResourceFolderName` to set your own root folder name for the imported resources (media files in Episerver).
 Defaults to `ImportedResources`.
 - Optional: `InRiverConnector.DegreeOfParallelism` - integer value. sets how many parallel threads the resource imports should run in.
 Defaults to 2.
 Increase number for fast systems with large imports.
 2-4 will yield the best results for most systems.
 - `InRiverConnector.APIKey` - let this contain the same value as you set in the connector configuration (`EPI_APIKEY`)
 - `InRiverConnector.RunICatalogImportHandlers` - `true` or `false`.
 Tells the connector whether or not to run your handlers when receiving messages from the PIM system.